Limit Reached

 3

-Files are bundled into TAR and then compressed using Gzip for efficiency.
+Files are bundled into a TAR archive, then compressed with Gzip.

 4

-Download your new TAR.GZ archive, optimized for Unix/Linux systems.
+Download your freshly created TAR.GZ archive, ready for Unix/Linux!

 RAR to ZIP ZIP to 7Z 7Z to ZIP TAR.GZ to ZIP ZIP to TAR.BZ2

-Free Online ZIP to TAR.GZ Converter - Efficient Unix/Linux Compression
+Free Online ZIP to TAR.GZ Converter: Streamline Your Linux/Unix Workflow